-In March 2007, DeeDee Jonrowe was gearing up for the Iditarod Trail Sled Dog Race®, her 25th year running the race.
+DeeDee Jonrowe is currently gearing up for the 2007 Iditarod Trail Sled Dog Race® in March, which will be her 25th year running the race.
 The Iditarod is a 1,150-mile race from Anchorage to Nome, AK, that takes anywhere from nine to 17 days to complete.
 Often called the “Last Great Race on Earth,” it takes mushers and their dog teams on dangerous trails through mountains, forests, and tundra in sub-zero temperatures with blinding winds.
-As if simply running the race wasn’t difficult enough, add to it the fact that in 2003 DeeDee raced it just three weeks after completing chemotherapy for breast cancer.
+As if simply running the race isn’t difficult enough, add to it the fact that in 2003 DeeDee raced it just three weeks after completing chemotherapy for breast cancer.

 In an interview with Coping® magazine, DeeDee admits that race was more difficult than others.
 “Especially because of being so tired and I had neuropathy in my hands and feet so I had a really low resistance to cold,” DeeDee explains.
 “But that year was a strange year.
 It was the year that we didn’t have enough snow south of the Alaska Range.
 So we started north of the Alaska Range and ran a great deal of the race on the Yukon River.
 And I think that had a lot to do with me being able to do it, because I didn’t have nearly the upper body strength that going through the Alaska Range would have required.”